 Lawrence Oates was a Midshipman on Scott’s expedition, and was expected to be in charge of the ponies.
 However he didn’t have the opportunity to select them.
 As a result Oates was very disappointed in what he saw ‘A load of wretched old crocks’ he called them.

 6. He and Scott not always see eye to eye

-Scott and Oates disagreed about the ponies, Lawrence was sceptical that would last long, and he was proved right.
+Scott and Oates disagreed about the ponies, Lawrence was sceptical that they would last long, and was proved right.
 Three of the ponies were sent back, but two of those died before they made it back to the boat.
-Oates suggested that the kill the weakest pony then march on till the other’s could go no further, they could then be used for meat for the journey to the pole.
+Oates suggested that they kill the weakest pony then march on till the others could go no further.
+They could then be used for meat for the journey to the pole.
 ‘I have had more than enough of this cruelty to animals, and I am not going to defy my feelings for the sake of a few days’ march’ reported Scott, to which Oates replied ‘I am afraid you will regret it sir’, to which Scott retorted ‘Regret it or not, my dear Oates, I’ve made up my mind, like a Christian.’
 The team struggled on with the ill equipped horses until disaster struck and ponies had to be killed to save them from being eaten alive by killer whales.
 With his transport method in tatter’s Scott reportedly said ‘Everything is out of joint with the loss of the ponies’.
 But the disagreement couldn’t undo the respect they had for each other as Scott chose Oates to form part of his five man team to reach the South Pole.